Lisbetha Olsdotter

 Elisabeth "Lisbetha" Olsdotter (died November 1679) was a Swedish woman, who was executed on a number of different charges after having dressed as a man, served as a soldier and married a woman.
-On 24 October 1679 Svea Hovrätt in Stockholm brought the charges, earlier raised in the court of Långhundra Häradsting.
+On 24 October 1679, Svea Hovrätt in Stockholm brought the charges, earlier raised in Långhundra county court (Häradsting).

 The trial

 Background

 Lisbetha Olsdotter is reported to have been originally from Tysslinge torp in Östuna parish in Långhundra Härad.
-She married the village tailor Anders Persson and had children with him: during her trial in 1679, it was reported that she had one surviving child of six years old.
+She married the village tailor Anders Persson and had children with him.
+During her trial in 1679, it was reported that she had one surviving child of six years old.
 In 1674, she abandoned her husband because of his adultery and debauched lifestyle, and become a domestic servant to H. Schlangenfeldt in Huvudsta in Stockholm, where she worked for four years.
 According to court documents, she was originally advised to dress as a man by her colleague, the soldier's widow, Sara, for the purpose of seducing a vivacious widow, referred to by the names Maria or Walborg.
-After this incident, she left her employ and successfully sought employment as a male servant in the household of the country administrator Jon Persson in Alby in Botkyrka under the name Mats Ersson.
+After this incident, she left her employ and successfully sought employment as a male servant in the household of the country administrator Jon Persson in Alby in Botkyrka.
+At this time she used the name Mats Ersson.

 In 1678, her employer was visited by a man with the task to enlist soldiers to the king.
 In parallel, the brother of her employer, the master mariner Erik Persson Arnelii, reportedly discovered her gender and persuaded her to enlist as a soldier by threatening to expose her if she did not.
 He assisted her in how to enlist, and after having successfully done so, she gave Arnelii some of her salary as in return for his help and silence.
 She was present in all the military drills and performed all her duties as a soldier.

-In Easter 1679 she married the maid Kerstin Ersdotter in accordance with all customary traditional ceremonies of the church.
+In Easter 1679 she married the maid Kerstin (or Kjerstin) Ersdotter in accordance with all customary traditional ceremonies of the church.
 After the wedding, however, Kerstin Ersdotter discovered the biological sex of her groom when attempting to have intercourse, and reported Lisbetha Olsdotter to the authorities for fraud.
 She was arrested on Norrmalm and put on trial on 5 July 1679.